gt-crnch-rg/fc-with-rg-vip/docs/new-vip-students/[New Students] Current and Suggested Projects.md

 * **What's the goal?** This research aims to map novel architectures to the Emu Chick.
 This platform is novel because it moves the computation to the data instead of moving the data through a traditional cache hierarchy.
 * **What current work is going on with this sub-team?**
+    * In 2022, we are looking at evaluating the GraphBLAS API as a high-level method for implementing codes on the Lucata Pathfinder system.
+* **What are some previous projects for this sub-team?**
     * In Spring 2020, a student mapped prefix sum, an important algorithm for parallel computation to the Emu Chick and evaluated its performance.
     * The Emu sub-team worked on mapping SciKit-Learn algorithms to the Emu Chick using Python and SWIG in 2019.
 * **Required skills:** Experience with programming in C or C++ would be a big benefit as well as experience with parallel programming.